Frequently Asked Questions

 How much should I feed?

-This is very dependent on many factors, age, work, type and size but a rough guide is that 1 bale of Silvermoor haylage should last a 15hh horse about 3 days.
+This is dependent on many factors, age, work, type and size but a rough guide is that 1 bale of Silvermoor haylage should last a 15hh horse about 3 days.

 My horse eats the haylage very quickly?